SX-Aurora/veprof/README.md

 Goal of this tool is to get a profile of an application running on VE card without instrumenting the executable in any way, with lowest possbile overhead.
 The executable has to contain symbols.

-Output is a textfile containing performance counters and routine names, a tool to view this file will be provided, and the format will get documented soon.
+Output is a textfile containing performance counters and routine names, which can be viewed with `veprof_display`.

 The idea is to complement the relatively expensive (in terms of overhead) but precise `ftrace` tool with something less precise but cheaper.